Investing in Education

-A fiscally conservative Democrat, in his role as a Massachusetts State Representative, John supported a $36.3 billion fiscal year 2015 budget with no increase to taxes for Massachusetts residents.
-He understands how hard it is for families to balance their budgets and understands that many families are on a fixed income.
+A fiscally conservative Democrat, John has fought for tax relief throughout his career in the Legislature.
+This includes voting to suspend and eliminate the state tax gas tax.
+John understands how hard it is for families to balance their budgets and understands that many families are on a fixed income.
 He will work to find ways to provide valuable services and improve the state’s infrastructure without overburdening workers.

 Growing Workforce Development